-The Wyck Rose Garden dates to 1824 and is the oldest rose garden in America, with over 50 varieties of roses.
+The Wyck Rose Garden dates to 1824 and is the oldest rose garden in America, with 70 varieties of old roses.
 Included in the garden are the original rose plants from the 19th century design, as well as plants from the earlier, 18th century kitchen garden.

-The oldest roses in the garden are thought to have been planted in the 18th century as medicinal plants, including the 'Alba Semi-plena' Rose.
+The oldest roses in the garden are thought to have been planted in the 18th century as medicinal plants, including the Rosa alba semi-plena.
 This variety dates to before 1629 and is extremely fragrant, bearing large quantities of rose hips later in the season.
 This rose was used often in medicine during the Colonial era.